-In this type of memory interfacing, all the address lines (A0 to A15) have been used.
-Each location in the memory wabsolute or fully decoded a vill have a single anddressing. address.
-This type of addressdecoding is called as
+In this type of memory interfacing, all the address lines (A0 to A15) have beenused.
+Each location in the memory will have a single address.
+This type of addressdecoding is called as absolute or fully decoded addressing.

 Fig. 1.8: Role of CS signal